 Where is Cottingham Today?

 After his arrest and initial conviction, Cottingham attempted suicide several times.
-Now in a wheelchair, and in deteriorating health, he remains incarcerated at the state prison in New Jersey.
+Now in a wheelchair, and in deteriorating health, he remains incarcerated at

 Cottingham’s record of multiple murders never gained the notoriety of the sensationalized serial killings perpetrated by Jeffrey Dahmer and John Wayne Gacy.
 According to Leith, news outlets’ attention to Cottingham’s murders was short-lived in New Jersey and his New York-based crimes—against mostly sex workers—got lost in the city’s tabloid crime coverage of the time, which had plenty of high-profile murder and mayhem to chronicle.